siyuanchai1999/siyuanchai/content/authors/admin/_index.md

 ---

 Hi!
 Here's Siyuan (柴思远)!
 I am a fifth year Computer Science Ph.D. student at UIUC advised by Prof. [Tianyin Xu](https://tianyin.github.io/).
-I have a broad interest in system research, and my current work focuses on operating systems,  HW/SW codesgin for memory management, and AI systems.
+I have a broad interest in system research, and my current work focuses on operating systems, AI systems and memory systems.

 Recently, I am actively looking for full time industry jobs related to memory and AI systems.
 Shoot me an email if you there could be a fit.
 <!-- **I am looking for research/swe intern positions for summer 2024.** -->